swisskyrepo/PayloadsAllTheThings/CONTRIBUTING.md

 # CONTRIBUTING

-PayloadAllTheThings's Teal :heart: pull requests :)
+PayloadAllTheThings's Team :heart: pull requests :)
 Feel free to improve with your payloads and techniques !

 You can also contribute with a :beers: IRL, or using the sponsor button.